gourishinde9021/Jenkins/README.md

 ----------------------

 1. environment -
-			specifies a sequence of key-value pairs which will be defined as environment variables for all steps, supports a special helper method credentials() pipeline {
+			specifies a sequence of key-value pairs which will be defined as environment variables for all steps, supports a special helper method credentials().

+	pipeline {
 		agent any
 		environment {